-A trademark assignment is a legal document that transfers ownership of a trademark to another person or entity.
+A Best trademark assignment services in delhi is a legal document that transfers ownership of a trademark to another person or entity.
 A trademark assignment can be in either of two forms: an exclusive trademark license or a non-exclusive trademark license.

 An exclusive trademark license grants the licensee the right to use the trademark in exchange for royalty payments (either ongoing or one-time).